Children being greeted by proffessor and student at UMF child care center

 Allyson Conley graduated from UMF in 2019 with a Bachelor’s degree in Early Childhood Education.
 She is the Director at Spring Point Children’s Center on the SMCC campus in South Portland.

-– Allyson Conley, Director at Spring Point Children’s Center
+Spring Point Children’s Center at SMCC

-UMF Early Childhood Center
+UMF's new Sweatt-Winter Early Childhood Education Center

 The University of Maine at Farmington Early Childhood Education program is well-respected in part because our students are required to practice in early childhood settings — putting classroom theory into observable hands-on practice.